 28 / 06 UPDATE: Many users have had problems with the MIUI ROM.
 At the end of the article you will find a new solution to solve 😉

-Before starting, it is advisable to activate the PC internet blocking service from the Vodafone website or directly from the dedicated application: My Vodafone.
+Before starting, it is advisable to activate the Internet blocking service from a PC from the Vodafone website or directly from the dedicated application: My Vodafone.
 It is not necessary, but it does not cost anything, indeed, we will save our 4 euros if the configuration should go wrong.
 The easiest and most immediate way is through the app, here's how:

-After logging into My Vodafone, in the menu on the left, you need to select Manage Offers, Then Lifestyle and scroll to find the item Internet lock from PC.
+After logging into My Vodafone, in the menu on the left, you have to select Manage Offers, Then Lifestyle and scroll until you find the entry Internet lock from PC.
 Press "Activate" and wait for the SMS to be activated before proceeding with the next step.

-Once the confirmation SMS has arrived, we can continue with the APN configuration.
+Once the confirmation SMS has arrived, we can continue with the configuration of the APNs.
 First, go to Settings -> Mobile networks, now open the entry Access Point Names (APN).
 Here you should find two APNs related to Vodafone, which have the following 'addresses' in their description: mobile.vodafone.it e web.omintel.it.
-The latter must be deleted; this APN is in fact activated when we use our smartphone as a hotspot or tethering.
-After deleting it, open mobile.vodafone.it and find all the entries Type APN; select this item, then add ", dun"(Without quotation marks - following image) and save.
+The latter must be deleted; this APN is in fact activated when we use our smartphone as a Hotspot or Tethering.
+After deleting it, open mobile.vodafone.it and, among all the entries, find Type APN; select this item, then add ", dun"(Without quotation marks - following image) and save.
 Now restart your phone, activate the Hotspot and share your connection without worries! 😉

 Edit via ADB